orbitmines/archive/projects/Writing - 2024. A Universal Language.md

  -  "Applying the same thing in a different context"

 `.equivalent`
-- Collapsing to a point
+- Collapsing to a point (with(/out) a additional filters, ..., ignorances)
-	- Cohomology, ..., not collapsable if something stops this from happe
+	- Cohomology, ..., not collapsable if something stops this from happening.

 ---